watem-sedem/watem-sedem/docs/input.rst

 If the routing algorithm of CN-WS encounters a local minimum in the :ref:`digital elevation model, <dtmmap>` it will not find a lower, neighbouring pixel.
-Therefore, the algorithm will search for a lower pixel within a search radius around the local minimum.
-The variable 'max kernel' defines the search radius expressed in pixels.
+Therefore, the algorithm is set to search for a lower pixel within a search radius around the local minimum (see :ref:`routing algorithm<onetarget>`.
+The variable 'max kernel' defines this search radius expressed in pixels.

 .. _maxkernelriver: